 I love so many things in life.
 So why on earth did I not love my job, which I did all day every day?!
 I have the propensity to be very positive and get excited by a lot of things.
 It was a sincere waste that one of those things wasn’t what I was spending most of my waking hours devoted to.

 I worked in finance (snore, I hear you say).
-So I spent my days behind the grasp of at three 22 inch monitors.
+So I spent my days behind the grasp of at least three 22 inch monitors.
 Enough to make anyone go cross-eyed.
 The outcome: I made rich men richer.
 Arguably, a soulless activity.
 The work was dull and I was bored.
 I thought there must be a better way to spend my days!
 I wanted to spend more time doing what I love, and less time doing what I hate.

 The golden handcuffs of good pay kept me there for too long.
 And city life was ‘cool’.
 Everyone was wearing the season’s latest pattern in Vogue.
 And everyone was chilling at the ‘vibey-est’ hipster cafes.
 But we all lived beyond our means.
 Worldly possessions somehow made the world seem like a better place.
 Yet these cosmetics didn’t fill the void in my life.
 That needs filling with sunshine, saltwater, and a sprinkling of sand.
 I’m more of a chump for the great outdoors, and Mother Nature!